acarg/cmake-deps-example-grpc/README.md

 ## About the CI

 The CI runs the helper script.
-That's very convenient because as a result, it does not result in a custom package manager.
+That's very convenient because as a result, it does not require a custom package manager.
 Also it gets very useful for cross-compiling.

 Finally, because the dependencies are installed locally, it's extremely